-The Government’s initial commitment was for the USO to be in place from 2020, so we are on track to deliver ahead of that deadline.
+The Government’s initial commitment was for the USO to be in place from March 2020, so we are on track to deliver to this time frame.

 A consumer or business will only have to contribute to the cost of a connection if it exceeds a threshold of £3,400.
 Above that level, properties can still be connected if they pay the excess costs or do some of the work themselves to help bring costs down.

 There is also the option of using alternative technology, such as commercially available satellite outside the USO scheme, or keeping their existing service that delivers a lower speed.